octave21/huawei-lte/README.md

 # Huawei LTE Band & Monitoring

-Set band, show signal level and bandwidth for Huawei mobile broadband router B525s-23a.
+Set band, show signal level and bandwidth, show monthly traffic for Huawei mobile broadband router B525s-23a.
 This program relies on an API provided by Salamek/huawei-lte-api

 ## Requirements